codemariner/tconf/DOC.md

 ## Environment Variable Mapping

-In some situations, it's preferred to specify deployment related configuration based on environment variables.
+In some cases, it's preferred to specify deployment related configuration based on environment variables.

 ### Mapping by field path.
 Environment variable mapping is supported by default through the use of a environment variable name prefix followed by a field path.
 The prefix and field delimeter are configurable, but default usage could look like: